vfarcic/devops24/manuscript/05-chart-museum.md

 echo $CM_ADDR_ESC
 ```

-We echoed the address and we sent the output to the `sed` command that replaced every `.` character with `\.`.
+We echoed the address, and we sent the output to the `sed` command that replaced every `.` character with `\.`.
 The output of the latter command should be similar to the one that follows.

 ```
 cm\.18\.221\.122\.90\.nip\.io